Food Retailer Scorecard

 Bees and other pollinators – responsible for one-in-three bites of food we eat – are among the insects in great peril.
 That’s why our Bee-Friendly Retailer Campaign is calling on grocery stores to commit to end the routine and unnecessary use of pollinator-toxic pesticides in their supply chains and to offer more bee-friendly organic food.

-To spur a race to the top, Friends of the Earth’s retailer scorecard benchmarks 25 of the largest U.S. grocery stores on pesticides and pollinator health.
+Coming soon!
+To spur a race to the top, Friends of the Earth’s retailer scorecard will benchmark 25 of the largest U.S. grocery stores on pesticides and pollinator health.